 You will be required to send the law firm all the information that the lawyer needs.
 This letter is important as it gives you the ability to do proper planning.

-If you want a legal opinion letter from a lawyer, call us toll-free at 1-844-466-6529.
+If you want a legal opinion letter from a lawyer, contact us.
 You can also send us a message via the live chat function in the bottom right of the screen.
 We can find you a lawyer that can do this for you if you are in BC or Ontario.
 It doesn’t matter which city you are in as many lawyers work remotely.

 While talking regarding couples people generally have used the word partner.
 But under the rule, you too can be a partner if you’re not married.
 It’s called acting in a “cohabitation-like relationship” when you live with others without getting married (you may call it a common-law marriage).
 If you do this, the law usually looks after a certain amount of time at you as a partner.

 If you want to learn more about common law, see this article.

 The amount of time you need to spend in order to become a common-law partner is different for certain federal and provincial laws.
 Some laws classify you as spouses after you’ve been together for a minimum of two years.
 Some rules classify you as partners once you’ve lived together for only 1 year, or less.

 BC local law considers you as partners if you’ve stayed together for any amount of time and you’ve lived together.